 Harrison Hillier, Hydroponics Manager.
 Harrison graduated from the University of Maryland with a Bachelor of Science in 2013, before doing further coursework at NC State.
 At these institutions he gained hands-on experience and insight into both traditional and hydroponic farming techniques.
 He has over two years of experience applying commercial grade standards for crop growth, handling, and cleaning in greenhouses and outdoor farms.

-Joshua Serrano, Development and Communications Associate.
+Joshua Serrano, Development and Communications Manager.
 Before TFFJ, Joshua was an Americorps Public Ally at Fair Chance, where his work focused on partner communications and new partner outreach and a Research Assistant at the Institute for Policy Studies, where he worked on the Criminalization of Poverty Project.
 Joshua received a Bachelor of Arts degree in Public Policy from Hobart and William Smith Colleges in May 2015.
 He is from Brooklyn, New York and spent time as an undergraduate studying in Vietnam and Washington DC.
 He also is a New Economy Maryland Fellow at the Institute for Policy Studies in Washington, DC.

 Alyssa Vazquez, Unison Farm Manager.
 Alyssa joined Teens For Food Justice as a member of its first teen volunteer team in fall 2013 and returned as a mentor the following year.
 She is currently in her second year of college in Brooklyn, where she intends to major in Environmental Studies and Health & Nutrition.
 She is involved with Ecology clubs at Kingsborough Community College (KCC) and Brooklyn College and volunteers at KCC farm.
 She also spends her summers teaching high school students about gardening and environmental sustainability at Brooklyn College.